sguzunov/docs/docs/glue42-concepts/02_application-management/02_javascript/app-management-js.md

 ## Reference

-For a complete list of the available Application Management API methods and properties, see the [Application Management API Reference Documentation](../../../reference/glue/latest/appmanager/index.html).
+For a complete list of the available App Management API methods and properties, see the [App Management API Reference Documentation](../../../reference/glue/latest/appmanager/index.html).